 Depending on the location you choose to enjoy high tea, the dress code may vary.
 However usually most of our experiences require participants to wear smart-casual clothing.
 If you’re struggling to think of ideas of what to wear, we recommend for guys jeans or pants and a nice shirt, and for women a dress or nice top and skirt would be the perfect options.

 There are a few venues that have important guidelines in place around dress code.
 The Hotel Windsor high tea requires smart casual clothing and no thongs, singlets or strappy tops are allowed.
-If you have chosen one of the high tea experiences on a boat (including the private high tea at sea options or high tea cruises) it is recommended you bring a jacket as weather conditions on the ocean can change and often there is a breeze.
+If you have chosen one of the high tea experiences on a boat or cruise, it is recommended you bring a jacket as weather conditions on the ocean can change and often there is a breeze.
 Please also wear flat shoes for the boat experiences to ensure your safety whilst on board.

 There are so many amazing tea rooms to experience all across Australia that you will be spoilt for choice.
-No matter if you’re looking for venues from Sydney or Melbourne, to Adelaide or Perth, you’ll find the perfect afternoon tea experience for you!
-We’ve pulled together a list of some of our customers favourite places to help make the choice a little easier.
+We’ve pulled together a list of some of our customers favourite venues or high tea menus to help make the choice a little easier.

 If you’re wondering what will be on the menu during your high tea experience, it can vary depending on the tea room and venue.
 However, we guarantee you are going to enjoy decadent food that will include a range of sweet and savoury treats, a selection of teas and in some cases a glass of sparkling.
 Some of the most popular gourmet treats found on a high tea menu include pastries, finger sandwiches, cakes, tarts, macarons and of course scones with jam and cream.
 To top it off, it wouldn’t be a high tea experience without the selection of fine tea to choose from!